telerik/kendo-ui-core/docs-aspnet-mvc/helpers/notification/overview.md

 Notifications can also display static messages, which do not overlay other elements, but instead take part in the normal flow of the page content.
 In this case, positioning settings do not make sense and are ignored.
 Stacking can be downwards (by default) or upwards.
 Static notifications are displayed if a target container is specified.
 A single widget instance can display either popup or static notifications, not both at the same time.

-The example below demonstrates how to enable static notifications.
+The following example demonstrates how to enable static notifications.

 ###### Example